WRAP’s Research Program

 Meet the Research Team:

+Hannah Brown, MD is the Director of the WRAP clinical and research programs, Vice Chair of Research of the Division of Psychiatry at BMC, and Associate Clinical Professor of Psychiatry at the Boston University Chobanian and Avedisian School of Medicine.
 She earned her MD from Harvard Medical School, completed residency training in adult psychiatry, and completed a Fellowship in Schizophrenia at Massachusetts General Hospital.
-She is a recipient of a 2013 NARSAD Young Investigator Grant, the American Psychological Association Early Academic Career Award on Schizophrenia Research, and the 2014 Dupont-Warren Fellowship awarded through Harvard Department of Psychiatry.
 She has served as PI for multiple clinical and translational research studies across MGH and BMC.
 She has published over 30 peer reviewed articles, book chapters, and invited commentaries on schizophrenia.
+She has mentored multiple medical students, residents, fellows, and early faculty members, including K award and other grant recipients.
+She is the recipient of the 2021 Excellence in Mentorship Award from the Department of Psychiatry at BMC.

-Dr. David Henderson, MD (BU Faculty Profile) currently serves as Psychiatrist-in-Chief, Division of Psychiatry, at BMC and Professor and Chair, Department of Psychiatry, at Boston University Chobanian and Avedisian School of Medicine.
+David Henderson, MD currently serves as Psychiatrist-in-Chief, Division of Psychiatry, at BMC and Professor and Chair, Department of Psychiatry, at Boston University Chobanian and Avedisian School of Medicine.
 Dr. Henderson serves as Co-Director of the NIMH T32 MGH-BUSM Global Mental Health Clinical Research Fellowship.
 He has worked internationally for the past 20 years in resource-limited settings, and areas impacted by mass violence, disasters and complex emergencies.
 Dr. Henderson has conducted global research and training programs.
 In the United States, he has conducted more than 30 randomized clinical trials in severely mentally ill populations.
 Dr. Henderson has also directed a schizophrenia research training fellowship, and mentored trainees and junior faculty who have progressed to K awards and secured other independent funding.

-Dr. Bediha Ipekci, PhD (BU Faculty Profile) is a licensed psychologist and Assistant professor of psychiatry at Boston University Chobanian and Avedisian School of Medicine & BMC.
+Bediha Ipekci, PhD is a licensed psychologist and Assistant professor of psychiatry at Boston University Chobanian and Avedisian School of Medicine & BMC.
 She is also a MILO trainer.
 She completed her Ph.D. at the University of Massachusetts Boston, her doctoral internship at BMC’s Center for Multicultural Training in Psychology, and a post-doctoral fellowship on complex PTSD and psychosis at BMC.
 Dr. Ipekci’s research and clinical expertise are in early intervention in psychosis, trauma, and refugee mental health.

-Danielle Walker, NP is a Psychiatric Nurse Practitioner with years of experience working with diverse populations in various settings.
+Danielle Walker, PhD, NP is a Psychiatric Nurse Practitioner with years of experience working with diverse populations in various settings.
 She currently provides medication management for individuals who experience psychosis in the Clozapine and Injection Clinic within WRAP.
 In addition to the services in WRAP, Danielle also provides medication management within the general outpatient psychiatry department.
 Her research interests include examining the impact of violence exposure in young adults, especially in those who experience psychosis.
 In her free time, Danielle enjoys spending time with family and frequenting local restaurants.

-Jessica Lewczyk, NP (BU Faculty Profile) is a psychiatric nurse practitioner with years of diverse experience.
+Jessica Lewczyk, NP is a psychiatric nurse practitioner with years of diverse experience.
 She currently provides medication management for individuals of all ages who experience psychosis, with particular interest in first-episode care.
 She also directs the Clozapine and Injection Clinic services.
 Her research interests include disparities in FEP care and outcomes, psychosis and gender diverse individuals, impacts and experiences of racism in psychosis.
 In addition to her work the with WRAP program, Jessica is involved in the Center for Transgender Medicine and Surgery, providing care for transgender, nonbinary, and gender non-conforming individuals.
 In her free time, Jessica enjoys running, biking, traveling, and generally exploring the great outdoors.

-Dr. Samantha LaMartine, PsyD (BU Faculty Profile) obtained her doctoral degree in clinical psychology from the University of La Verne.
+Samantha LaMartine, PsyD obtained her doctoral degree in clinical psychology from the University of La Verne.
 She completed her American Psychological Association accredited pre-doctoral internship at the Center for Multicultural Training in Psychology and her postdoctoral training at Boston University-Boston Medical Center.
 With a specialization in treating individuals living with schizophrenia and other severe mental illnesses, as well as mood and trauma disorders, Dr. LaMartine currently practices in the Wellness and Recovery after Psychosis program and Integrative Behavioral Healthcare at Boston Medical Center.
 Dr. LaMartine’s research primarily focuses on schizophrenia spectrum disorders, with an emphasis on addressing mental health disparities and enhancing access to care for Black people and communities of color.
 Dr. LaMartine is also dedicated to exploring the experiences of violence among minoritized and marginalized groups, aiming to foster more equitable mental health care and support.

 Cindy Xu is an undergraduate student at Northeastern University majoring in biology and minoring in psychology.
 Cindy is a research assistant for the PCORI, MCII, and FEP Battery studies.